 Salvia lyrata ‘Purple Knockout’

 The range of the straight species extends from Florida to Maine and stretches into parts of Texas and Nebraska.
-In its native range, it can be found in open woodland areas and is tolerant of wet soils.
+In its native habitat, it can be found in open woodland areas and is tolerant of wet soils.